 Best Things to do in Hoi An in 2 Days

 Listed as a UNESCO World Heritage Site, there’s no wonder Hoi An attracts massive numbers of foreign visitors each day.
-Some come to stay a while and soak up the relaxed vibe of the ancient town, others, sadly, come only for a day.
+It is also one of the most popular destinations for solo travellers to Vietnam.
+Some come to stay awhile and soak up the relaxed vibe of the ancient town.
+Others, sadly, come only for a day.

-While two days might not be enough to indulge in all Hoi An has to offer, this Hoi An itinerary is designed to make sure you incorporate all the best things to see and do so you don’t miss a thing.
+While two days might not be enough to indulge in all Hoi An has to offer, this Hoi An itinerary is designed to ensure you incorporate all the best things to see and do so you don’t miss a thing.

 Getting to Hoi An